 Internet of Things (IoT) Security

 - QED Secure Solutions LLC (Coppell, Texas) will develop a robust, vendor-agnostic solution for verifying and validating third-party firmware updates for IoT devices.
-(Initial award January 2017) – Currently in Phase 4
+(Initial award January 2017) – Completed Phase 4

 K9 Wearable Technologies